-Structured around the Synoptic gospels and introduces students to interpretive methodologies, including biblical exegesis and hermeneutics and applied homiletical skills.
-While classical methods will be taught, students will also be exposed to newer forms of criticism including feminist, womanist, post-colonial, and post-structuralism.
-Emphasis on interpreting a text in its original context and moving forward to an application for contemporary listeners and the import of reception history as they learn to read texts with particular communities both past and present.
+for contemporary listeners and the import of reception history as they learn to read texts with particular communities both past and present.
 As the parables of Jesus take center stage, students will be introduced to narrative preaching as a homiletical device and have the opportunity to hone their skills as not only students, but as preachers of the gospel.
-PREREQUISITE: NEWT 5100 and PAST 5500.
+PREREQUISITE: NEWT 5100, PAST 5500.
 SAME AS: PAST 6020.

 7200 The Revelation 3 hrs.
 An overview of the text of the Apocalypse of John and an exploration of the historical and literary context in which the Apocalypse of John arose, with an emphasis on the apocalyptic genre.
 Also covers major interpretive problems found in the text and the effects of the Revelation on Christianity in the early patristic period and beyond.
 Students learn advanced skills in interpretation that they will demonstrate in a major exegesis paper.
 PREREQUISITE: NEWT 5100.
 FORMERLY: BIST 7051.
+7650 Guided Research and Student-Initiated Study 1-3 hrs.
 Course designed by student and professor to address some particular interest in the area of biblical studies or that addresses a particular need in the student's academic program in New Testament studies.
 CONSENT: Instructor.
 REPEAT: May be repeated.
 FORMERLY: BIST 7650.
 7910 Seminar 3 hrs.
 Focuses on directed research and discussion of selected problems in the field of New Testament studies.
 REPEAT: May be repeated.
 FORMERLY: BIST 7910.
 7950 Thesis 2 hrs.
 Preparation of a thesis under the guidance of department faculty.
 NOTE: Library approval required prior to completion of thesis.
 PREREQUISITE: NEWT 5900.
-GRADE: S/U registration.
+GRADE: CR./NC.
 FORMERLY: BIST 7950.
 7955 Thesis Continuation 1 hr.
 Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
-CONSENT: Approval required.
+CONSENT: Instructor of Record.
 PREREQUISITE: NEWT 7950.
 REPEAT: May be repeated once.
-GRADE: S/U registration.
+GRADE: CR./NC.
 FORMERLY: BIST 7955.